 Data collected by digital pedometers can be used to calculate aerobic and walking distances, caloric intake and expenditure, and other advanced measurements.

-But with so many of these popular step-trackers on the market, how do you decide which pedometer is right for you?
-If you’re ready to click buy, check out the product list above for our five favorite pedometers.
-But if you want to know more about finding the perfect pedometer, including our expert’s tips and tricks, just keep reading.
+With so many of these popular step-trackers on the market, how do you decide which pedometer is right for you?
+If you want to know more about finding the perfect pedometer, check out our expert’s tips and tricks.

 Many people have a false idea about how much they move during a typical day.
 A pedometer is a useful way to gauge whether you’re doing enough to live a healthy lifestyle.
 These handy devices will provide you with step-count data, can estimate your total distance travelled, and will give you an idea of your daily calorie expenditure.